This article has been verified and medically reviewed by Sharon Boyd, MA, BS, RDH.

 “Forget turning yellow!
 My dental night guard has little black spots on it.
 I think it’s mold!”

 Remember, mold is a microscopic, living organism.
-It is not a bacteria or a virus.
+It is not a disease or a virus.

 Looking to replace your existing dental night guard?

-Sentinel Mouthguards offers three different types of custom made dental night guards; hard soft and dual laminated.
-In addition to our 100% satisfaction guarantee and replacement warranty, we offer free all inclusive shipping in the USA.
-Happy shopping!
+Sentinel Mouthguards offers three different types of custom made dental night guards; hard, soft, and dual laminated.
+We also provide a 100% satisfaction guarantee, replacement warranty, and free, all-inclusive shipping in the US.